emilkarlen/exactly-docs/tutorial/test-case/structure/act.rst

   ../build/my-program

-The path may also be relative a directory set in the `conf` phase.
+The path may also be relative a directory set in the |conf__phase|.
 The following is equivalent::

   [conf]